ncusi/PatchScope/README.md

 ```

 If you want to see Sankey flow diagram in the visualization,
-you need also to generate summary of changed lines statistics.
+you need also to generate a summary of changed lines statistics.
 ```commandline
 diff-gather-stats --annotations-dir='' \
    lines-stats \